 These are some of the strategies that work for me when I need quiet time to focus on work.

-- Provide snacks that take a while to eat; bento-style works great.
+- Provide snacks that take a while to eat; bento-style snacks work great.

-- Move your office to the kitchen so you can monitor play or work.
+- Move your office to the kitchen so that you can monitor play or work.

 - If you have older kids, give them a job such as filing, stamping or sorting papers.

 - For young kids, keep a bag of “surprise” toys stashed away.
-It doesn’t have to be expensive but it does have to be new.
-Bargain store trinkets like a new bouncy ball, some bubbles, stickers or a tiny car can work well with young kids.
+They don’t have to be expensive but it does have to be new.
+Bargain-store trinkets like a new bouncy ball, some bubbles, stickers or a tiny car can work well with young kids.

 - Small candies or treats portioned out one at a time have gotten me through the last 15 minutes of tight deadlines.